LKQ (LKQ)

 nullAI Analysis | Feedback

-John R. Meyne, Senior Vice President and President of Wholesale - North America
+John R. Meyne Senior Vice President of LKQ Corporation and President of North America

-Mr. Meyne became Senior Vice President of LKQ Corporation and President of Wholesale – North America in January 2024.
-He has been an LKQ team member since 2009.
-Mr. Meyne started his career in the industry with Keystone Automotive Industries in 1987, and he previously founded his own aftermarket collision parts company, which was acquired by LKQ in 2009.
+John R. Meyne was appointed Senior Vice President of LKQ Corporation and President of North America in January 2024.
+He joined LKQ in July 2009.
+His previous roles at LKQ include East Division Vice President of North America from 2022 to 2023 and Regional Vice President for the Southeast Region of the North America segment from 2011 to 2021.
+Mr. Meyne began his career in the industry with Keystone Automotive Industries, Inc. in 1987, and in 2006, he started his own aftermarket collision parts company, which was acquired by LKQ in 2009.

 AI Analysis | Feedback